Infineon/mtb-example-optiga-mqtt-client/README.md

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

 This code example implements a generic MQTT Client that can connect to various MQTT Brokers.
-In this document, the instructions to set up and run the MQTT Client have been provided for the AWS IoT and Mosquitto MQTT Brokers for reference.
-If you are using this code example with a  Mosquitto Broker locally running on your computer, you need to download and install Mosquitto Broker from https://mosquitto.org/download.
+In this document, the instructions to set up and run the MQTT Client have been provided for the AWS IoT MQTT Broker for reference.

 This example requires no additional software or tools if you are using the MQTT Client with a publicly hosted MQTT Broker.

 ## Using the code example

+> **WARNING:** Keep in mind that due to Windows [maximum path length limitation](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry), which is defined as 260 characters, the example might fail during build with an "No such file or directory" error due to many submodules added to the project.
+In such cases, shorten the system path of the project to a minimum; e.g., move it to a different location.

 Create the project and open it using one of the following: